grafana/grafana-infinity-datasource/docs/sources/examples/rss-feeds.md

 # Visualizing data from AWS Status feeds

-In this example, we are going to see how we can use AWS status feeds as Grafana annotations.
+In this example, you use AWS status feeds as Grafana annotations.
 This can be be useful when you are dealing with any AWS outages.
-For this, we are going to use the [AWS RSS feed](https://status.aws.amazon.com/rss/all.rss).
+For this, you're going to use the [AWS RSS feed](https://status.aws.amazon.com/rss/all.rss).
 You can find more feeds at [AWS Status page](https://status.aws.amazon.com/)

 ![image](https://user-images.githubusercontent.com/153843/151575227-20088546-4368-4066-a91b-64058982544b.png#center)